MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Under Processing:**

-    - In this stage, The Employee Settlement related process is begins as Final Settlement in Retirement.
+    - In this stage, Employee Final Settlement process will start for employee.

+    - If the employee request the travel arrangements from ARCO, and then Travel process will start for the employee.

+    - If the Employee not requested the travel arrangements from ARCO, then it will move directly to Waiting for travel.

     - Also created request for Travel Arrangements